Available in EU (€989) — not yet officially sold in the UK

 The 1-minute update

-The BSI plug-in solar product standard is expected around July 2026, which should align with major retailers routinely stocking compliant kits.
+The BSI plug-in solar product standard is expected to publish in July 2026, which should align with wider retail availability of certified kits.

 UK regulation timeline